If You Have One Of These 4 Problems, It’s Time for Cedar Roof Repair

-Cupping and Curling – Over time, wood will change shape and cup or curl as a result of exposure to too much heat and UV light from the sun.
+- Cupping and Curling – Over time, wood will cup or curl as a result of exposure to too much heat and UV damage from the sun.
 This is particularly common in areas that experience alternating dry and wet seasons in the extremes, as exposure to moisture and heat can cause wood to expand and contract.
 If cupping or curling occurs just a few months or weeks after installation, this could be a sign of poor installation or low-quality wood.
 Either way, this can pose a threat to the underlying roof structure, which is why a timely cedar roof repair should be scheduled as soon as possible.

 - Cracks – Hairline cracks and crevices in the wood also develop from exposure to alternating temperatures and from moist to dry.
 While wood is contracted, these cracks are hardly seen, but as it expands, the wood manages to stretch the cracks, making them larger and significantly more hazardous.
 Repairing cracks before they become too large can help reduce the damage to structures underneath the cedar roofing.